Rs 150 crore looted from tribal welfare funds

-A study by Tribal Research and Training Institute reveals that government officials and contractors siphoned off funds from schemes meant for the state’s tribal poor; only 8-12 per cent beneficiaries got intended goods and services
+A study by Tribal Research and Training Institute reveals that govt officials and contractors siphoned off funds from schemes meant for state's tribal poor; only 8-12% beneficiaries got intended goods and services

 An unholy nexus of government officials and contractors has looted Rs 150 crore of tribal welfare funds at the cost of Maharashtra's poor being relegated to abject poverty and remote wilderness.

 An ashram shala for tribal kids in Nandurbar district.
 The report found that students had no proper meals or even chairs and tables to study

 The insatiable greed of state's tribal development department is documented for the first time not by the judiciary or the Central Bureau of Investigation (CBI), but by an independent audit investigation commissioned by the government-funded Tribal Research and Training Institute (TRTI) located at Pune.

 These are the toilets the children have to use every day.
 Attendance at many other schools was thin due to the poor facilities provided